Rust in Production

 00:08:08

 his was always in the back of my mind And I believe I might have caused some issues as well, especially the contributions to the JavaScript engine.
 There were things that were discovered with fuzzing and other fuzzers.
 Otherwise, well, it's not only me as someone who comes to the project as a new contributor.
 It's also people who have been working with the project for a long time.
-They can also make mistakes, right? it and either you have like a really good test suit that covers this you might have fuzzing that, discovers things and and memory corruptions or whatever that no one would have thought of and now luckily we have the rust compiler who hopefully prevents most if not all of these issues.
-But b
+They can also make mistakes, right? it and either you have like a really good test suit that covers this you might have fuzzing that, discovers things and and memory corruptions or whatever that no one would have thought of and now luckily we have the rust compiler who hopefully prevents But b most if not all of these issues.

 Matthias